bisquit0007/Quran-Pages/README.md

 # Quran-Pages
 Quran pages in different formats

-These are quran pages in different formats
+These are quran pages in different formats for those that wish to make reader apps, or simply want a high quality mushaf

 "Crops" is just a folder of cropped screenshots from an app